 If you don’t try to catch anything, you won’t catch anything.

-The kid’s bicycle has been laid down close to him, and, if he is lucky and is using the right temptation, he will take some fish home for breakfast in his five gallon bucket.
+The kid’s bicycle is laid down close to him, and, if he is lucky and is using the right temptation, he will take some fish home for breakfast this morning, in his five gallon bucket.